Our Pool Inspection Process

 - Hot tubs should have lockable covers in place when not in use.

 - Alarms: There are several types of alarms that can and should be installed in the pool, on pool gates, and on doors from the house that open to the pool, etc..

 - Life rings and shepherd hooks should be kept on hand for rescuing a distressed swimmer.

 - Heaters: heaters should be checked for proper venting and bonding.

 This is a guideline and not intended to identify all potential safety steps.
 Check with your local town building official for specific requirements in your area.

-Contact us and we’ll set up a complete inspection of your pool!
+Schedule your inspection to get a complete inspection of your pool!